 Fanatics, which manufactures the official Major League Baseball jerseys, is teaming with the MLB to produce face masks and hospital gowns at its Easton, Pa. factory to distribute to hospitals in the state.
 The company aims to produce one million masks and gowns featuring the Yankees’ famous pinstripes pattern.

-The Uniqlo parent company has obtained 10 million protective masks from its manufacturing partners in China to distribute to high-priority medical facilities across the world.
+Fast Retailing, the parent company of Uniqlo, Theory and J Brand, among others, has obtained 10 million protective masks from its manufacturing partners in China to distribute to high-priority medical facilities across the world.